keyko-io/odyssey-dashboard/README.md

 During the Odyssey demo we want show how the multiple parties participating in the air cargo flow can use a common backbone to track and manage the provenance record of the cargo.
 This brings the benefits described above.

-### Merk demo
+### MSD demo

-The flow of the demo using a Merk user is:
+The flow of the demo using a *MSD* user is:

-1. We open the application as a Merk user
+1. We open the application as a *MSD* user
-1. We show the Merk home page with all the goods managed by Merk and the different states (Registered, In transit, Delivered, Problem detected)
+1. We show the *MSD* home page with all the goods managed by *MSD* and the different states (Registered, In transit, Delivered, Problem detected)
 1. We click the '+' to register a new good
-1. The app opens a screen with the camera enabled, the Merk user scans the good QR code
+1. The app opens a screen with the camara enabled, the *MSD* user scans the good QR code
 1. After the QR is scanned, a screen asking for some additional metadata (name, description, etc.) is shown
 1. The view with the list of items registered now has a new item.
 This item has the state of "Registered"
 1. The user clicks in the item just created, and see the detailed view
 1. In the detailed view we can see the QR of the good and some metadata.
 The item is in "Registered" state.
 1. If we scroll down we can see the "Provenance" list with only one entry (green tick): "Registered"
 1. If the user clicks in the first and unique item of the list a new view is opened showing the:
-   - Digital signature of Merk as manufacturer
+   - Digital signature of *MSD* as manufacturer
    - List of files associated with the good (product specs, quality report)
    - Each file will show a fingerprint (like the md5sum but abbreviated)
 1. The user clicks in the "hand over" button
-1. This open a view with the good QR code that can be shown to the DHL pick-up guy
+1. This open a view with the good QR code that can be shown to the *DHL* pick-up guy

 ### DHL demo

-The flow of the demo using a DHL user is:
+The flow of the demo using a *DHL* user is:

-1. We open the application as a DHL user
+1. We open the application as a *DHL* user
-1. We show the DHL home page with all the goods managed by DHL and the different states (In transit, Delivered, Problem detected)
+1. We show the *DHL* home page with all the goods managed by *DHL* and the different states (In transit, Delivered, Problem detected)
-1. We open the "Pick up" button from the app, this open the camera view for scanning a QR
+1. We open the "Pick up" button from the app, this open the camara view for scanning a QR
-1. We scan the QR from the Merk app.
+1. We scan the QR from the *MSD* app.
 We show a confirmation page where we say everything is looking good
 1. We show again the home page, with the new cargo added, now the state is "In Transit"
 1. The user clicks in the item just created, and see the detailed view
 1. In the detailed view we can see the QR of the good and some metadata.
 The item is in "In Transit" state.
 1. If we scroll down we can see the "Provenance" list with 2 entries (green tick): "Registered" and "Handed over"
 1. If the user clicks in the second item of the list (Handed Over) a new view is opened showing the:
-   - Digital signature of Merk as manufacturer and DHL as carrier
+   - Digital signature of *MSD* as manufacturer and *DHL* as carrier
    - List of files associated with the good (product specs, quality report)
    - Each file will show a fingerprint (like the md5sum but abbreviated)
 1. The user clicks in the "hand over" button

 ### KLM demo

-The flow of the demo using a KLM user is:
+The flow of the demo using a *KLM* user is:

-1. We open the application as a KLM user
+1. We open the application as a *KLM* user
-1. We show the KLM home page with all the goods managed by KLM and the different states (In transit, Delivered, Problem detected)
+1. We show the *KLM* home page with all the goods managed by *KLM* and the different states (In transit, Delivered, Problem detected)
-1. We open the "Pick up" button from the app, this open the camera view for scanning a QR
+1. We open the "Pick up" button from the app, this open the camara view for scanning a QR
-1. We scan the QR from the DHL app.
+1. We scan the QR from the *DHL* app.
 We show a confirmation page where we say everything is looking good
 1. We show again the home page, with the new cargo added, now the state is "In Transit"
 1. The user clicks in the item just created, and see the detailed view
 1. In the detailed view we can see the QR of the good and some metadata.
 The item is in "In Transit" state.
 1. If we scroll down we can see the "Provenance" list with 3 entries (green tick): "Registered" and "Handed over" two times
 1. If the user clicks in the third item of the list (Handed Over) a new view is opened showing the:
-   - Digital signature of DHL and KLM as carriers
+   - Digital signature of *DHL* and *KLM* as carriers
    - List of files associated with the good (product specs, quality report)
    - Each file will show a fingerprint (like the md5sum but abbreviated)
 1. The user clicks in the "hand over" button